Skip to Content

 Ingredients for no-cook strawberry tiramisu

 • The best ladyfingers are Italian crisp ladyfinger biscuits called Savoiardi.
 These should be available in the cookie section of most major grocery stores.
-Frankly, I haven’t see any pre-made substitutions for these and I wouldn’t recommend making your own.
-If you can only find soft, moist ladyfingers, dry them in the oven at 250 F for 15 to 20 minutes.
+Use store-bought ladyfingers, as homemade ladyfingers are softer and don’t hold up as well.

 • Get the freshest strawberries you can find.
-Homegrown or farmers’ market berries are the best, but if that is not an option, store-bought strawberries can be pretty darn good if you let them sit in the sugar and wine for a while to bring out their flavor.
+Homegrown or farmers’ market berries are the best, but if that is not an option, store-bought strawberries improve significantly after macerating in wine and sugar.

-• The berries: you could use blackberries, raspberries or a mix of strawberries and blueberries.
+• The berries: you could use blackberries, raspberries, or a mix of strawberries and blueberries.
 I wouldn’t use just blueberries alone because you won’t get enough juice from them.
 Another substitute could be your favorite jam.
-Nothing really beats the fresh strawberries though.
+Nothing beats the fresh strawberries though.

 Sliced strawberries in a glass bowl.